Each of you has been blessed with one of God’s many wonderful gifts to be used in the service of others. So use your gifts well.

 ...meets on Sunday mornings, during the Sunday School hour.
 Middle school youth “trot” through the entire Bible in two years.
 Each week students learn a Bible point and then separate into small groups to discuss and apply the point to everyday life.

 ...is a place for children to sing and make a joyful noise for God.
-Practice is on Thursday nights, immediately following Adventure Club and Faith Trek.
+Practice is on Thursday nights, before Adventure Club and Faith Trek.

 Every December, youth, families, and adults go Christmas caroling to the friends and families of our members who are unable to get out during the Christmas season.